 This would include a pre-established curing time frame that would allow all coatings within the test to reach FULL crosslink density.
 Because even after IR curing, most all coatings with varying chemistry types, require additional time to fully outgas before they are fully stable.

-- C) Document the surface hardness values of the substrates after applied coatings have fully cured.
+- C) Document the surface hardness values of the substrates after applied coatings fully cure.

-- D) COMPARE & DISPLAY the difference, in a chart of all the coatings tested, between:
+- D) COMPARE & DISPLAY a chart of all the coatings tested, displaying:

 Starting Hardness Values of Virgin Paint Surfaces